 Google quality guidelines are all about a positive user experience.
 If an article or page is keyword stuffed, your human audience is going to be turned off.
 Google’s search algorithm now includes artificial intelligence.
 15-20% of daily searches in Google are brand new, meaning it’s a word combination never seen before.
 Search engines are striving to understand search intent so they can deliver the best results and meet a searcher’s expectations.
-That means synonyms of keywords are factored into online visibility.
+That means synonyms of keywords are also factored into online visibility.
 For example, the keyword for this post could be “SEO Questions.”
 Appropriate synonyms could be: SEO considerations, SEO factors, search engine optimization advice.
-As Hummingbird evolves, Google will better understand the intent of a search.

 If you use WordPress, we recommend the WordPress SEO by Yoast plugin.
 It can help you optimize your content.
 Note: that’s only one piece of the optimization puzzle.
 Yoast is guessing on Google’s preferences.
 We use another paid tool to help optimize content.
-This is a service we include to our active clients.
+By the way, access to this paid tool is a perk for our clients.

-5. How much amount of SEO is needed for us to appear on page one of Google?
+5. How much SEO is needed for us to appear on page one of Google?

 If any SEO firm promises you specific rankings within a specific period of time, run away.
 Fast.